hubotio/evolution/_drafts/commands.md

   });
 ```

+A prototype is being worked on in https://github.com/bkeepers/hubot-commands.

 ## Detailed design

 > Describe the design of the solution in detail.
 The detail in this section should be sufficient for someone who is *not* one of the authors to be able to reasonably implement the feature.